celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.time_limit

     The hard time limit, in seconds, for this task.
-    If not set then the workers default will be used.
+    When not set the workers default is used.

 .. attribute:: Task.soft_time_limit

     The soft time limit for this task.
-    If not set then the workers default will be used.
+    When not set the workers default is used.

 .. attribute:: Task.ignore_result